 Selling a flat in Germany by proxy means

-Selling a flat in Germany by proxy means that the owner does not need to
+Selling a flat in Germany by proxy means that the owner does not need to come to Germany to sign the sales contract, which saves time and money

 1. The buyer has decided on the purchase of the property.

-2. the property is reserved in order to exit the sales market.
+2. The property is reserved in order to exit the sales market.

 3. A power of attorney is executed at a notary in the owner's country of registration in the national language.
 The power of attorney is apostilled at the Ministry of Justice.